jamesconstable/honey-time/README.md

 ./build.sh
 ```
 in this directory; it will produce a new subdirectory called `site` containing
 the results.
-You can deploy this directory directly as a static site, or run it
+You can deploy this directory directly as a static site, or view
-locally using simplehttpserver (direct your browser to `http://localhost:8000`
+it locally using Python's `SimpleHTTPServer`:
-to view):
 ```
-npm install -g simplehttpserver cd site simplehttpserver
+python3 -m http.server -d site
 ```
+(Direct your browser to `http://localhost:8000` to view.)